TMC330/TMC330/README.md

-- TMC
+- Tom Cavilla
-- Starting studying Computer Science at Exeter University in September.
+- Studying Computer Science at Exeter University.
 - Good understanding of Python, Ruby, Javascript and C#.
 - Very New to Github.